xbmc/addon-check/README.md

---allow-folder-id-mismatch  allow the addon's folder name and id to mismatch --reporter                  enable a reporter, this option can be used multiple times --enable-debug-log          enable debug logging to kodi-addon-checker.log
+--allow-folder-id-mismatch  allow the addon's folder name and id to mismatch --reporter                  enable a reporter, this option can be used multiple times --enable-debug-log          enable debug logging to kodi-addon-checker.log --skip-dependency-checks    do not check if addon dependencies are available in the official Kodi addon repository
 ```